janbiedermann/opal-webpack-loader/readme.md

 # opal-webpack-loader
 Compile opal ruby projects nicely with webpack, without sprockets or webpacker gem.
+### Features
+- webpack based build process
+- very fast builds of opal code
+- builds are asynchronous and even parallel, depending on how webpack triggers builds
+- opal modules are packaged as es6 modules
+- other webpack features become available, like:
+- tree shaking
+- code splitting
+- lazy loading
 ### Requirements
 - webpack 4.8
+- if you have webpacker gem installed somewhere, it should be 3.5.3 (it brings its own webpack command, older versions may interfere)
 - ruby, version 2.5 or higher recommended
 - bundler, latest version recommended
 - Gemfile with at least: